Shopify vs. WordPress

 Shopify was designed specifically for ecommerce businesses and I found every aspect simple to configure.
 These can be configured by almost anyone.
 Their phone app meant I could run Nomad Design from my phone, from anywhere in the world all day everyday.
-Fulfilling orders was seamless, inventory tracking was easy, security was tiiiiight! setting up sales was easy, creating collections was easy, configuring the homepage, collection page and product page was simple and replying to clients via Ping was useful too.
-I could even make small amendments to the theme from my phone too… A lean set up if you are bootstrapping your business and only need the basics.
+Fulfilling orders was seamless, inventory tracking was easy, security was tiiiiight!
+Setting up sales was easy, creating collections easy peasy, configuring the homepage, collection page and product page was simple and replying to clients via Ping was useful too.
+I could even make small amendments to the theme from my phone… A lean set up if you are bootstrapping your business and only need the basics.

 So, let’s run through the basic set up steps:

 - Choose your plan (if integrating with wordpress get Lite)